jmoore-code/saga-strength-tracker/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is proprietary and confidential.
+All rights reserved.
+See the LICENSE file for details.
+This software is not open source and requires explicit permission for any use, modification, or distribution.